Bill

 Bill Summary

-Amending Title 35 (Health and Safety) of the Pennsylvania Consolidated Statutes, in Commonwealth services, providing for protection against PFAS chemicals and for firefighting protective equipment; in grants to fire companies and emergency medical services companies, further providing for award of grants; and imposing penalties.
+Amending Title 35 (Health and Safety) of the Pennsylvania Consolidated Statutes, in Commonwealth services, FURTHER <-- PROVIDING FOR ASSISTANCE TO FIRE COMPANIES AND EMS COMPANIES AND providing for protection against PFAS chemicals and for firefighting protective equipment; in grants to fire companies and emergency medical services companies, further providing for award of grants; and imposing penalties.

 AI Summary